Validating the OS environment

 systemctl stop firewalld && systemctl disable firewalld

-Test if Security-Enhanced Linux (SELinux) is installed and enabled, and if so
+Determine whether Security-Enhanced Linux (SELinux) is installed and enabled, and if

-test -f /etc/selinux/config && grep '^SELINUX=' /etc/selinux/configIf the preceding command returns a result, SELinux is installed.
+test -f /etc/selinux/config && grep '^SELINUX=' /etc/selinux/configIf the command does not return a result, proceed with the next step.
+If the command returns a result, SELinux is installed.
 Disable it and reboot the server:

 - Open /etc/selinux/config in a text editor and change the value of the SELINUX variable to disabled.